-Level 2 Recommended Prior Learning: 12 or more credits in Level 1 English, including 3 credits in writing.
+Level 2 Recommended Prior Learning: 10 or more Achievement Standard credits in Level 1 English...

-Level 2 English Language is comprehensive course of study covering a range of English skills at Level 2 with a strong emphasis on reading and writing.
+Level 2 English Literature is a comprehensive course of study covering a range of English skills at Level 2 with a strong emphasis on reading and writing.
 Analytical and interpretative skills are encouraged and developed.